Tom Greenwood (bishop)

 Tom Greenwood (born 1 January 1903 - 1 February 1974) was an Anglican bishop.

+Early life

-Tom Greenwood was born in Luddenden, Yorkshire, England, in 1903 and grew up in the local Church of England St. Mary's Church, where he sang in the choir.
-He was the son of Mitchell Greenwood, a pub manager, and Ellen Broadbent, a determined young woman who sadly died in childbirth when Tom was 2 years old.
-Although he came from a large loving family, after the loss of his mother, years of family instability followed.
-From a young age Tom knew that he wanted to serve in the church but had no idea how that could happen.
+Tom Greenwood was born in Luddenden, Yorkshire, England, in 1903 and grew up in the local Church of England, St. Mary's Church, where he sang in the choir.
+He was the son of Mitchell Greenwood, a pub manager, and Ellen Broadbent.
+His mother died in childbirth when Tom was 2 years old, and although he came from a large loving family, after the loss of his mother, some years of family instability followed.
+From an early age Tom knew that he wanted to serve in the church but had no idea how that could happen.
 His education was disrupted at 13 years when he began half-time work in a clothing factory although he was able to continue his education half-time as well.
 At 17 years he began two years of working for the local railway, excelling at administrative tasks.